Stephanie Bowman

 Stephanie Bowman is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
 She represents the riding of Don Valley West as a member of the Ontario Liberal Party.
+She defeated the PC candidate and former Toronto police chief, Mark Saunders.

+As of July 7, 2024, she serves as the Liberal Party critic for Finance, Jobs and the Economy.
+Prior to her election to the Ontario Legislature she served as a senior bank executive with Scotiabank and most notably served on the board of directors of the Bank of Canada.

+In 2024 she introduced Bill 195 the Cutting Taxes on Small Businesses Act which is currently on second reading.